confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    [ERROR] Schema examples/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc is not compatible with subject(transactions-value)
    ...

-There is another way to register the schema manually to |sr|, which is useful for non-Java clients.
+You could have also just tried to register the new schema `Payment2a` manually to |sr|, which is a useful way for non-Java clients to check compatibility.
-You can try registering the new schema `Payment2a` directly, but |sr| rejects it, with an error message that it is incompatible.
+As expected, |sr| rejects it with an error message that it is incompatible.

 .. sourcecode:: bash